 Typically, kudos would be spent on goods, gifts, food (i.e. a good restaurant), holidays, entertainment.
 They will be like a bonus to make our life better in a way that basic income won’t allow as that would cover just our basic needs.
 If you want better food, you have to earn it, either by working (as today) or by being kind to others.

-That’s all for now.
-I put it down very simple, I realize life and humans are complex, plenty of adjustments will be needed to make this economy of kindness work and avoid abuses.
-But let’s not forget that this economy will be governed by an exceptionally smart AI that will reason on parameters similar to the ones I defined, which can all be measurable and instantly communicated in automatic.
+I realize that I put it down very simple, that life and humans are complex, plenty of adjustments will be needed to make this economy of kindness work and avoid abuses.
+But let’s not forget that this economy will be governed by an exceptionally smart AI that will reason on parameters similar to the ones I defined, which can be measurable and instantly communicated in automatic.

 Image: Barabeke, I, Gorilla III, BBK08X003.